All Products

 • You want to implement data replication and disaster recovery.

 Does the backup center support data encryption for associated OSS buckets?
-How do I grant the permissions to use Key Management Service (KMS) for server-side encryption?
+How do I grant the permissions to use KMS for server-side encryption?

-OSS buckets support both server-side encryption and client-side encryption.
+OSS buckets support both server-side encryption and client-based encryption.
 However, the backup center supports only server-side encryption for OSS buckets.
-You can manually enable server-side encryption for the OSS bucket that you associate with the backup center and configure the encryption method in the OSS console.
+You can manually enable server-side encryption for the attached bucket and configure the encryption method in the OSS console.
 For more information about server-side encryption for OSS buckets and how to enable it, see Server-side encryption.

 • If you use a customer master key (CMK) managed by KMS for encryption and decryption and use your own key (BYOK), which means that you specify a CMK ID, you need to grant the backup center permissions to access KMS.
 Follow these steps:

-• Create a custom policy.
-For more information, see Create custom policies.
+• Create a custom permission policy as follows.
+For more information, see Create a custom permission policy.

 {